 - Place the chicken spine side up (and breast side down) on a cutting board.
 Use sharp kitchen shears to cut along each side on the spine and remove it.

-- Flatten the chicken either by cutting the chicken just a little at the end of the breastbone or by turning it over and flattening it down by pressing firmly in the center of the chicken.
+- Flatten the chicken either by cutting it just a little at the end of the breastbone or by turning it over and flattening it down by pressing firmly in its center.

 - In a small bowl mix together the sage, salt, pepper, and baking powder.

-- Drizzle the olive oil over the chicken and then sprinkle the chicken with the rub, using your hands to spread the rub evenly over the skin.
+- Drizzle the olive oil over the skin and then sprinkle with the rub, using your hands to spread the rub evenly over the skin.

 Roast the Chicken

 - Place the chicken on a roasting rack set over a roasting pan or deep sheet pan.
-Arrange the chicken so that the breast is in the middle of the roasting rack and the legs are near the edge.
+Arrange it so that the breast is in the middle of the roasting rack and the legs are near the edge.

-- Put the chicken in the oven and reduce the heat to 450F.
+- Put it in the oven and reduce the heat to 450F.

 Add the Vegetables